CA Teacher Librarian Services Credential

 The California Teacher Librarian Services Credential program’s course work meets the requirements for the California Teacher Librarian Services Credential.

 Non-California school library students are advised to identify the school librarianship licensing requirements in their state, which is typically an ALA-accredited MLIS degree plus teaching licensure (but this does vary by state).
-Please contact Dr. Mary Ann Harlan for information on this possibility.
+Please contact Jonathan Hunt for information on this possibility.